-But the effects of this unhealthy relationship with food and body image distress aren’t restricted to individuals’ personal life – like any other cause of stress, they spill over into all other areas of life, including work.
+The effects of this unhealthy relationship with food and body image aren’t restricted to individuals’ personal life – like any other stress-related issues, they seep into all other areas of our lives, including work.

 Binge eating and work performance

-In a 2012 study published in the Journal of Occupational & Environmental Medicine, binge eating was linked to higher levels of absenteeism, presenteeism and overall work productivity impairment in employees.
-This impairment was quite separate from the impairments attributed to stress and depression, which were also more prominent in binge eaters.
+According to a 2012 study, published in the Journal of Occupational & Environmental Medicine, binge eating results in higher levels of absenteeism, presenteeism and an overall impairment to work productivity.
+This impairment didn’t take into consideration the impairments attributed to stress and depression, which are also found to be more prominent in binge eaters.

-Our eating behaviour is often automatic, driven by subconscious influences that most of the time we are not even aware of.
-Mindful Eating is a new scientific technique that allows us to observe, understand and gain awareness of our eating behaviour.
-It is the opposite of mindless eating: automatically eating with no connection with our bodily needs, what we like and we do not like, what we want, what we feel.
+Our eating behaviour is often on autopilot, driven by subconscious influences that most of the time we are not even aware of.
+Mindful Eating is a scientific technique that encourages us to observe, understand and gain awareness of our eating behaviour.
+It is eating with purpose and connecting to what our bodies need, what we like and do not like, what we want and how we feel.

 This systemic approach to eating works on several levels, tackling family and societal influences, individual’s emotions and habitual pattern of responding to stress, as well as misconceptions and lack of education on nutrition.

-One important issue that Mindful Eating focuses on is busting the myth of the ‘bad’ and ‘good’ foods or ‘healthy’ and ‘unhealthy’ foods.
-From the nutritional point of view, all foods are good as long as we eat them in moderation.
+Mindful Eating busts the myth of ‘bad’, ‘good’, ‘healthy’ or ‘unhealthy’ foods.
+From the nutritional point of view, all foods are good – so long as we eat them in moderation.

 So if individual foods are not the problem, then what is?

 Research has shown that application of strict ‘food rules’ leads to disturbed eating as well as a disturbed relationship with oneself.
-This is where Mindful Eating comes in: by helping us reconnect with our body and understand our eating habits, and underlying emotional triggers, it enables us to break that vicious cycle of overeating (or, in some cases, of not eating enough) and start nurturing ourselves and enjoying food without guilt.
+This is where Mindful Eating comes in.
+By helping us to reconnect with our body and understand our eating habits, and underlying emotional triggers, it enables us to break that vicious cycle of overeating (or, in some cases, of not eating enough) and start nurturing ourselves and enjoying food without guilt.

-Although, as its name implies, Mindful Eating focuses on our eating behaviour, the most interesting thing about it is that it has knock-on effects on many other aspects of our life.
-Once we start eating mindfully, we start respecting ourselves more which has a positive impact on all relationships in our life, be they personal or professional.
+Although, as its name implies, Mindful Eating focuses on our eating behaviour, it also has knock-on effects on many other aspects of our life.
+Once we start eating mindfully, we start respecting ourselves more, which has a positive impact on all relationships in our life, be they personal or professional.